odpi/specs/ODPi-Runtime.md

 that this distinction by name is not necessarily correct.
 In particular, some Blob Store-based file systems *do* support the necessary features and can be substituted for HDFS.
 For example, on the Microsoft Azure HDInsights platform, the WASB file system (“Windows Azure Storage - Blob”) supports all features necessary to act as primary storage and working space for MapReduce, Tez, and HBase, and is successfully substituted for HDFS on the HDInsights platform.
+If an ODPi Platform supports an
-Regardless of whether an HCFS implementation provides a drop-in replacement for HDFS it MUST support all of the ODPi Core components without degradation in functionality.
+HCFS Filesystem Product as a drop-in replacement for HDFS, then it MUST support all of the ODPi Core components without degradation in functionality.
+If an ODPi Platform supports an HCFS Filesystem Product only for use with Application input/output, then it must support Applications' use of FileContext APIs without degradation in functionality.

 After being correctly installed and configured an HCFS filesystem SHOULD be available via a specific URI.
 For example, in order to access an HCFS filesystem registered under the name `hcfsname` one may use the following command line syntax: